Engineering leadership | Blog Post

 Remote work can improve opportunities for disabled workers

 For the 26% of American workers who have some form of disability, commuting can pose a significant barrier to employment.
 Remote work opens up opportunities for people with disabilities to join teams and meaningfully contribute.
 Not only that, but remote work can make some disabilities less evident to coworkers, freeing disabled workers from stigma.
+Remote work and diversity efforts can be a power leveler for disabled workers.

 Employers are legally required to provide disabled employees with reasonable accommodation that improves accessibility.
 But employees with disabilities may still require other accommodations to perform their essential functions, and not all remote workplace equipment is clearly defined in federal regulations.
 Leaders must also keep in mind that not all disabilities may be reported to management, so companies should offer home workstation accommodation to everyone.
 Many remote-first companies offer a stipend to set up home workstations, which is a great way to be inclusive and to tailor benefits packages to remote work.